davidliuk/blog/src/standardized/TOEFL/SPEAKING/独立题/README.md

 ### 热爱父母

 I love my parents, because they are the people who love and understand me most in the world.
-They know my personality and habits.Therefore,it's easy for us to communicate and talking with them makes me feel happy and safe.Last time,I traveled to Boston,and every night before asleep I called my parents I shared my happy experiences in the trip with them,and it helped me to feel less homesick.
+They know my personality and habits.Therefore,it's easy for us to communicate and talking with them makes me feel happy and safe.
+Last time,I traveled to Boston,and every night before asleep I called my parents I shared my happy experiences in the trip with them,and it helped me to feel less homesick.

-I love my parents and they are the people who understand me the most in the world.They know my personality,my habits and my everything.Every time when I need to make some important decisions,I often ask them for advice, and they never fail to give me useful ones.
+I love my parents and they are the people who understand me the most in the world.
+They know my personality, my habits and my everything.
+Every time when I need to make some important decisions,I often ask them for advice, and they never fail to give me useful ones.

 ### 童不成熟